+44 (0) 121 582 0192 [email protected]

 Who Does the APPI Apply to?

-If your business is based in Japan and handles the personal data of Japanese data subjects, compliance with the APPI is mandatory.
+If your business is based in Japan and handles the personal data of Japanese data subjects, compliance with the Act on the Protection of Personal Information (APPI) is mandatory.
 However, foreign organizations can also fall under the APPI’s jurisdiction if they meet the following criteria:

 1. Personal Scope: The APPI applies if your business handles Japanese data subjects’ personal information, regardless of location.